Looking for an easy postpartum diet plan you could follow that isn’t overly restrictive?

 You must make a conscious effort to be aware of what you are consuming.

 As cliché as it sounds, you have to do your best to stay away from processed, nutrient-poor foods.
 This includes cookies, cake, ice cream, soda, etc. These foods are full of calories and contain very little nutrition.
+For more information on healthy snacks that you should and can consume postpartum check out my post here.

 This leads to my next point.